SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-24-trump-polit-targets.md

 The vertical axis is the crossvalidated error rate (for a logistic regression model, "deviance").
 The horizontal axis is $\log\left(\lambda\right)$, the L1/LASSO penalty.
-Across the top of the graph, the mysterious integers are the number of parameters with regression coefficients allowed to be nonzero at that value of $\lambda$.
-You can see it decrease from 3 to 2 to 1 as we make the penalty more severe.
+Across the top of the graph, the mysterious integers are the number of parameters with regression coefficients allowed to be nonzero at that value of $\log\left(\lambda\right)$.
+You can see it decrease from 3 parameters to 2 parameters to 1 parameter as we make the penalty more severe.

 Obviously, we'd like the error rate to be small, and indeed as $\log\left(\lambda\right)$ is relaxed we introduce more variables, allow their regression coefficients to become large, and the